 One form of outreach to the less fortunate is our trips to Chicago to serve soup and sandwiches to Chicago’s homeless, people on the verge of homelessness and those in need of food assistance.
-In conjunction with “The Night Ministry” — a group organized to build relationships with these people and empower them to meet their own needs —we travel twice monthly throughout the colder months into the Back of the Yards and South Shore areas of Chicago.
+In conjunction with “The Night Ministry” — a group organized to build relationships with these people and empower them to meet their own needs —we travel 10 nights during the fall and winters months into the Back of the Yards and South Shore areas of Chicago.

 The Night Ministry’s “Health Outreach Bus” travels the area every single night offering assistance to the homeless of all ages.
 The bus offers everything from medical assistance and clothing to a warm place to sit for a while and talk.
 The bus also offers a “Curbside Soup Kitchen” which serves a hot soup meal to the people who come for help.
 Each night they ask organizations from all over the Chicago land area to help by providing soup and volunteers to help serve the meals.